 - Restart your Mac.

-Spotlight search will stop working.
-You’ll need an alternative like Alfred or the Finder’s own search (Command + F) for file searches.
+Spotlight search stops working.
+You’ll need an alternative like Alfred or the Finder’s own search (Command + F) to find files.

 To re-enable Spotlight later, run sudo mdutil -a -i on in Terminal.

-Don’t do this unless the problem is making your Mac unusable.
+Don’t do this unless the Mac is unusable.
 Try Fixes 1 through 4 first.

 #Bottom Line